top of page

 Bukharian Quarter

 The Moussaieff family was wealthy and Shlomo Mousaieff was the first to build.
 His compound was the center of the neighborhood, containing a synagogue, a mikveh and a yeshiva.
-The envelope from Paris was sent o him in 1906.
-A later envelope during WWII was addressed to the 'Bukharian Quarter with a notation for the censor that the letter was written in Persian, in Hebrew letters.
+The envelope from Paris was sent to him in 1906.
+A later envelope during WWII from Pakistan was addressed to the 'Bukharian Quarter' with a notation for the censor that the letter was written in Persian, in Hebrew letters.

 Knesses Yisroel Neighborhoodd